OpenSpace/OpenSpace/support/types/README.md

   - All required fields are explicitly listed
   - No unused `$defs`
   - `enum` is used instead of `anyOf` where possible
+  - `const` used for all fields with a single known fixed value from C++ source
+  - Integer enums use `tsEnumNames` to produce named TypeScript enums
+  - Named union types defined in `$defs` for multi-shape `topicPayload` and `data`
+  - Shared types flagged for extraction into a global schema file
+  - C++ source reviewed for misspellings and inconsistencies